To create an automation, the first thing you need to have is an audience created.

 5 Indicates an "action"

-Read this article for more information: Email, time, condition and action
+Read this article for more information: Email, time, condition, go to step and action

-All we have to do is fill in the fields shown for each action.
-In this case we have selected "Email".
+All you have to do is fill in the fields shown for each action.
+In this example we have selected "Email".

 Once a contact has completed an automation, their status changes to "completed," which means they will not go through that flow again, even if new steps or actions are added to the automation later.